About Vasectomy Surgery

 Schedule a Consultation!

 If you would like to talk to a specialist at about a vasectomy and whether or not it may be an option for you, please give Dr. Aram Loeb a call at (440) 887-9139.
-You may also request an appointment with Dr. Loeb using our online form.
+You may also request an appointment with Dr. Loeb at one of our 3 office locations using our online form.